 Understanding Home Warranties

-There are a lot of companies out there offering home warranties.
+There are a lot of companies out there offering home warranties or home service contracts.
 Before committing to an annual contract with a company, it’s important to know exactly what is covered under the policy, how much it costs, and what level of coverage is right for you.

 What Is a Home Warranty?